Universal Large-order asymptotic behavior of the Strong-coupling and High-Temperature series expansions: Weak coupling, Strong-coupling and Large-order parametrization of the hypergeometric resummation

 and so on.
-Of course for $p\geq q+2$, the series $_{\text{ }p}F_{q}$ is divergent and has a zero-radius of convergence but analytic continuation to non-zero $z$ values can be offered by a Melline-Barns integral representation of $_{\text{ }p}F_{q}$ or equivalently in terms of the Meijer-G function.
+Of course for $p\geq q+2$, the series $_{\text{ }p}F_{q}$ is divergent and has a zero-radius of convergence but analytic continuation to non-zero $z$ values can be offered by a Mellin-Barnes integral representation of $_{\text{ }p}F_{q}$ or equivalently in terms of the Meijer-G function \cite{Abo-expon, Abo-large}.

 We call the above algorithm the Hypergeometric- Meijer resummation \cite{Abo-large,Abo-expon}.
-Note that, in this algorithm once you select the suitable Hypergeometric apprximant based on the gross factor in the large order behavior, it can accommodate all weak-coupling, strong coupling and Large-order data associated with the given perturbation series.
-In fact, in Ref.\cite{Prd-GF}, Mera et.al used Borel-Pad$\acute{e}$ algorithm with Borel functions of the form $c_{0\text{ }p} F_{p-1}(a_{1},...a_{p};b_{1}....b_{p-1};.\sigma z)$.
-Their algorithm results in a Meijer-G function Resummation approximant that employs low order perturbation data as input.
-In our technique, we don not use any Borel or Pad$\acute{e}$ methods but instead we start from large order behavior and select the appropriate Hypergeometric approximant.
+Note that, in this algorithm once you select the suitable Hypergeometric approximant based on the growth factor in the large order behavior, it can accommodate all weak-coupling, strong coupling and large-order data associated with the given perturbation series.
+In fact, in Ref.\cite{Prd-GF}, Mera et.al used Borel-hypergeometric algorithm with Borel functions of the form $c_{0\text{ }p}F_{p-1}(a_{1},...a_{p};b_{1} ....b_{p-1};.\sigma z)$.
+That algorithm results in a Meijer-G function resummation approximant that employs low order perturbation data as input.
+In our technique, we do not use any Borel or Pad$\acute{e}$ methods but instead we start from large order behavior and select the appropriate hypergeometric approximant.
 In case $p-q$ is greater than one, we use the Meijer-G function representation of the Hypergeometric function \cite{HTF} where

+\end{enumerate} The Meijer G function on the right hand side of this equation has the integral representation of the form:\cite{HTF}:

+By selecting the contour $C$ to run from from $-i\infty$ to $+i\infty$ \cite{HTF}, the integral above converges for $p+q<2(m+n)$.
+It is then clear that for $p=q+1$ where the hypergeometric series has a finite radius of convergence, the condition for the convergence of the above integral is satisfied.

-\end{enumerate} The algorithm has been shown to give accurate results for different divergent series like the ground state energy of anharmonic oscillator \cite{Abo-hyper,Abo-large} and the critical exponents of the $O(N)$-symmetric model\cite{Abo-expon}.
-In this work we target the edge critical exponent of the Yang-Lee model within the Hypergeometric resummation where the Hypergeometric approximant is parametrized using weak-coupling, large-order and strong coupling data.
+The algorithm has been shown to give accurate results for different divergent series like the ground state energy of anharmonic oscillator \cite{Abo-hyper,Abo-large} and the critical exponents of the $O(N)$-symmetric model \cite{Abo-expon,Abo-expon7}.
+In this work, however, we will concentrate on resummation of strong-coupling (High-Temperature ) series expansion for systems that show up second order phase transition.
+Such type of series have a finite radius of convergence and thus hypergeometric approximants ${}_pF_q$ with $p-q-1=0$ are relevant ones.
+Near the tip of the branch cut, the approximants posses a power-law behavior where the critical exponents are solely determined by the large-order parameter $b$ while $\sigma$ determines the critical coupling (or temperature).